 Another common fault is forgetting about your knees.
 Do you squat and feel your knees tracking inwards?
 This usually occurs in athletes to stabilise themselves to allow participants with weak gluts to perform a squat.
-This however, will be increasing the risks of injury such as chronic knee syndromes etc. patellofemoral pain syndrome and knee osteoarthritis (Contreras 2013).
+This, however, will be increasing the risks of injury such as chronic knee syndromes etc. patellofemoral pain syndrome and knee osteoarthritis (Contreras 2013).

 Why might your squat mechanics be dysfunctional?

-When we are thinking about squatting you automatically think your hip.
+When we are thinking about squatting you automatically think of your hip.
 There are many considerations we need to think about when it comes to squatting such as the spine, knees and ankles (DeBell 2014).

 Hip strength is incredibly important for the squat.
 Knee pain when squatting?
-This is likely due to poor hip strength of the gluteal muscles such as gluteus medius which can be overpowered by the hip adductors causing valgus knees to stabilise the femur in squatting (where you knees track inwards) (Contereas 2013).
+This is likely due to poor hip strength of the gluteal muscles such as gluteus medius which can be overpowered by the hip adductors causing valgus knees to stabilise the femur in squatting (where your knees track inwards) (Contereas 2013).